Highlights From the August 2018 Farm Income Forecast

-Upturn in Farm Sector Profits Expected in 2017
+Farm Sector Profits Expected To Decline in 2018

-Median Income of Farm Operator Households Expected To Remain Level in 2017
+Median Income of Farm Operator Households Expected To Decrease Slightly in 2018

 - Charts and Maps About Your State, Charts and Maps of U.S. Farm Sector Balance Sheet Data, and Charts and Maps of U.S. Farm Income Statement Data for farm sector data visualizations.